Taller Follower/Smaller Lead

 From a Dancing Perspective the fact is that this practica tango advice is all about body contortion and a compromised position that stems from the fact that you’re used to dancing a specific way and as a result, you’re going to end up trying to do something that doesn’t work for you because the body parts don’t line up the way that they’re suppose to line up.
 That generally results in a painful dance, which you’ll remember for the future and try not to dance with that person again.
 They may be ‘nice’ people to talk to but pain is pain folks.
 You will avoid those people that cause you pain.
 Just like you avoid people who haven’t found the inside of a shower, or know what toothbrush looks like, or … or …. got it ?

 The Missing Information.
 There’s a free tip (for registered free users) that’s not here because you’re not logged in.
 If you were logged in, you’d see a free tip, but because you’re not, you’re not seeing it.
 So ?
 If you want the free tip, then go register as a free user and login. 🙂 However, if you want the toys, and to see the 7 minute 32 seconds HD quality video on how to deal with this Practical Tango Advice and all the toys that go with it.
-Then you have 2 options.
-1.)
-You can buy it. or 2.)
-You can subscribe!

 The Last Word.
 Tango Topics is little reminders and snippets of information that your teachers would have told you about but didn’t have time to or didn’t care to remind you for the umpteenth millionth time.
 Do you need videos like these ?
 Yes.
 Why ?
 Simple…you need as many reminders as possible in as many forms as you can get.
 In today’s Tango world it does take a village to raise a dancer.
 And that means having as many voices, reminders, ideas, concepts, perspectives as possible.
 This video and the rest of the ones that are sitting behind the Tango Topics paywall are that.
 While what you’re seeing above is only the smallest hint of what’s contained in the actual video.
 It should be enough for you to make a reasoned and intelligent choice that perhaps there’s something of value in this site and the videos that are here.
 Considering becoming a Gold, Gold Plus, or Diamond level subscriber today.